 - Press the Allow button towards the bottom.

-If the GUI method isn’t working, enter the following command into the terminal to restart the startup service for loading the kernel module and try once more:sudo /Library/Application\ Support/VirtualBox/LaunchDaemons/VirtualBoxStartup.sh restart
+Use the following one-liner in the terminal to restart the startup service for loading the kernel module.

-- First, enter the following command in the terminal:
+Enter the following command in the terminal to do this:

 spctl kext-consent add VB5E2TV963

-- If that doesn’t help, restart your Mac and hold Command + R to boot into recovery mode.
+- Restart your Mac and hold Command + R to boot into recovery mode.

 - Open the VirtualBox installation file and click on